AgentMulder/Connect-4/README.md

 =========

 Classic Connect-4 game written entirely in HTML5, CSS and JavaScript, using TypeScript.

+See file index.html for the rationale behind this program.

-See http://www.sympad.nl/connect4/ for a working example
+See http://www.sympad.nl/connect4/ for a working example.

 How to compile Connect-4
 ========================